The platforms, apps and tools I pay for (and the ones I don’t)

 A VA may have access to their client’s CRM, social media accounts, contact list, intellectual property, website, cloud storage, bank accounts and, in the case of lifestyle VAs, even their home.

-So it definitely pays to be covered.
+So it pays to be covered.
 Insurance isn’t expensive and having it indicates that you are a serious, conscientious and professional business owner.

 If you’re looking for cover, PolicyBee’s Professional Indemnity Insurance for VAs comes highly recommended by my Facebook group and they are the company I use myself.